 This is particularly useful with frustration-related aggression where learning to stay calm when denied access to things he wants is the key skill your Labrador will need to learn before you can work on his manners around other dogs.

+As with any kind of training or behavior modification, finding a trainer whose skills and knowledge are suitable for your reactive Labrador is key.
 You must have confidence that they have a range of appropriate tools available to them, that they are able to accurately assess and respond to your dog and that you would like to work with them.

 Slow & Steady Wins The Race

+Most cases of reactive behavior take time to improve so you may be spending a lot of time with them and you must trust that they are competent.
 This article has only scratched the surface of the options and techniques that are available to help you and your reactive Labrador, but good help is out there.

 Sian Ryan is an expert Animal Behaviorist based in Cambridgeshire.